maksiksq/chaos-abyss/README.md

 # 🪞 Chaos Abyss

-Man reinvents blog framework from scratch.
+Man reinvents blog frameworks from scratch.

 It's a blog.
 I'd write a descriptive readme but checkmate, I explained it elsewhere, in detail, twice.